naes4-5/tui_diary/planning.md

 1. Creating new entries
     - All to a common directory (per month)
+        - Check for relevant directory
+            - If it doesn't exist, make it
+        - Check the date and go to the relevant month
     - Common formatting (Specified)
 2. Accessing old entries
     - Create notes with metadata with the date